Art-of-WiFi/UniFi-API-client/README.md

 ## UniFi Controller API client class

-A PHP class that provides access to Ubiquiti's [**UniFi SDN Controller**](https://unifi-sdn.ui.com/) API, versions 4.X.X and 5.X.X of the UniFi SDN Controller software are supported (version 5.12.35 has been confirmed to work) as well as UniFi OS-based controllers (version 5.12.59 has been confirmed to work).
+A PHP class that provides access to Ubiquiti's [**UniFi SDN Controller**](https://unifi-sdn.ui.com/) API, versions 4.X.X and 5.X.X of the UniFi SDN Controller software are supported (version 5.12.66 has been confirmed to work) as well as UbiOS-based controllers (version 5.12.59 has been confirmed to work).
 This class is used in our API browser tool which can be found [here](https://github.com/Art-of-WiFi/UniFi-API-browser).

 The package can be installed manually or using composer/[packagist](https://packagist.org/packages/art-of-wifi/unifi-api-client) for easy inclusion in your projects.